 The department, contingent on funding, also has Instructional Student Assistants (ISAs) who work with our award winning Forensics and Performance Ensemble programs.
 (TAs with an ISA assignment in either Forensics or Performance Ensemble teach only one section each semester; some students may be selected to teach a section of COMS 225, Argumentation).
 ISAs are expected to attend weekly meetings for their program as well as competitions/performances as discussed with their respective program coordinators.

 TA training is provided to all teaching associates right before the start of the fall semester.
-Training takes place over several days and includes training in pedagogy, policies, and practices.
+Training takes place over three days and includes training in pedagogy, policies, and practices.
 Training is required of all TAs prior to their first year of service.
-Ongoing training and support are provided through monthly TA meetings, meetings with the Basic Course Director, and feedback from teaching observations.
+Ongoing training and support are provided through required monthly TA meetings with the Basic Course Director and feedback from teaching observations.
 Additional information, guidance, and support are available from department faculty, peers, and University workshops focused on pedagogy.
 The Department also offers courses directly related to communication instruction, including: COMS 680: Communication Education and COMS 437: Communication for Youth Institute.
-COMS 680 explores the communication dimensions of adult education and critical pedagogy while COMS 437 provides instruction and service learning in communication education for younger students.
+COMS 680 explores the communication dimensions of adult education and critical pedagogy while COMS 437 provides instruction and service-learning in communication education for younger students.

 Associateships are awarded in the spring for the following academic year and are normally renewable for a second year, subject to students’ eligibility and satisfactory performance as a Teaching Associate.
 Students are eligible for a Teaching Associateship for only two years from the semester they enter the graduate program.